Lake Cronin: Description

 The lake is a semi-permanent freshwater lake located in goldfields close to the boundary of the eastern Wheatbelt near to where it meets Goldfields.
 It is one of the largest freshwater lakes in the region.
 Most lakes in the area are hypersaline but Lake Cronin has typical readings of 185 – 1300 mg/litre total dissolved solids making its water quite fresh.
 The lake occupies an area of 13 ha and is recognised as a nationally important wetland as is registered in the Directory of Important Wetlands in Australia.
 It is fringed by large areas of woodlands, mallee and shrublands that are more or less undisturbed but surrounded by lands cleared for agriculture, particularly to the west so that any original vegetation has been reduced to small scattered small remnants.
 The area's climate is semi-arid with hot summer and cool winters, but with reliable winter rainfall providing an estimated average of around 350 mm.
 The surrounding landforms are a mixture of breakaways, woodlands, sandplains and salt lakes in valley floors which drain internally.
 The surrounding hills and ranges are part of a large greenstone belt that runs from north to south and also includes isolated granite monoliths.

 Conservation area

 An area of 1050 ha surrounding the lake was gazetted as a formal Nature Reserve in 1980.
 It had been formally recognised for conservation since 1975 by the Environmental Protection Authority.
-The lake's wetland with is surrounded by a catchment area that is almost completely intact and is listed as a nationally important wetland.
+The lake's wetland is surrounded by a catchment area that is almost completely intact and is listed as a nationally important wetland.